mattbierner/blog.mattbierner.com/_posts/2015-09-21-stupid-template-tricks-template-assembler.md

     pass2state<typename call<program, pass1state>::first>>::second;
 ```

-As for actually evaluating the machine code at runtime, `AsmProgram` wraps the machine code in a functor of return type `R` and forward arguments to it.
+As for actually evaluating the machine code at runtime, `AsmProgram` wraps the machine code in a functor of return type `R` and forwards arguments to it.

 ```cpp
 template <typename R, typename P>